 In my humble opinion, there’s one part of every sim racing rig that sits above everything else in terms of importance.
 Simply put, it’s the seat!
 Over the course of this article, I’ll evaluate both types of racing seats that this article mentions and assess each type of material.

 So, which material is best for a sim racing seat?
-On one hand, PU leather gives a race seat more of a luxury, authentic look due to its closeness to a real race car’s interior.
-And on the other hand, fabric race seats are entirely breathable.
+PU leather gives a sim racing seat more of a luxury, authentic look due to its closeness to a real race car’s interior.
+On the other hand, fabric sim racing seats are entirely breathable.

 Because you’ll rarely find sim racing seats made of vinyl or other compounds, but will see PU leather and fabric everywhere while you’re searching, let’s spend some more time getting in-depth about them!
 Settle in and read on!

 PU Leather Sim Racing Seats